Embeddings of decomposition spaces: Abstract

-Up to now, the theory of decomposition spaces was mainly used to simplify the introduction of new spaces, e.g.\@ to justify the independence of the resulting space from the chosen partition of unity $\left(\varphi_{i}\right)_{i\in I}$.
-In this paper, we will show that identifying a given function space $X$ as a decomposition space offers much greater advantages: Once this is done, assertions about the (non)-existence of embeddings $X\hookrightarrow V$ or $V\hookrightarrow X$, for other decomposition spaces $V$, come almost for free.
+Up to now, the theory of decomposition spaces was mainly used to simplify the introduction of new spaces, for instance to justify the independence of the resulting space from the chosen partition of unity $\left(\varphi_{i}\right)_{i\in I}$.
+We will show that identifying a given function space $X$ as a decomposition space offers much greater advantages: Once this is done, assertions about the (non)-existence of embeddings $X\hookrightarrow V$ or $V\hookrightarrow X$, for other decomposition spaces $V$, come almost for free.